sanctum-black/guided-projects/data-science/exploratory-data-analysis/exploratory-data-analysis-2.md

 If we take a look at our results, we can see that it predicted with a **100%** accuracy:

+##### **Output**

+FIGURE14

+##### **Output**

+TABLE13

 ##### Output
 ```
 1.0
 ```

 ### 16. Deep Neural Networks
-A Deep Neural Network is simply a Neural Network containing at least two interconnected layers of neurons.
+**Deep Neural Networks** are simply Neural Networks containing at least two interconnected layers of neurons.
 Its functioning as well as the theory behind them are somewhat different to what we've seen so far.
 Also, they belong to a different branch of Artificial Intelligence called [Deep Learning](https://www.mathworks.com/discovery/deep-learning.html), which is itself a subgroup of [Neural Networks](https://www.ibm.com/topics/neural-networks).
 The model that would assimilate more (*in a sense*) would be Decision Trees, although even they process data differently.

 Neural Networks were created based on how actual neurons work (*in a very general way*); they are comprised of node layers containing an input layer, one or more hidden layers, and an output layer.
 Each node connects to another and has an associated weight and threshold.
 These parameters are what define the signal intensity from one neuron to another; if the output of a given individual node is above the specified threshold value, that node is activated, sending a signal to the next layer of the network, else, the signal doesn't pass through.